-Protein helps reinforce and build muscles, but also keeps the fur and whiskers of your beloved dog looking clean, perky and fresh.
+Protein helps reinforce and build muscles but also keeps the fur and whiskers of your beloved dog looking clean, perky and fresh.

 Protein is good for releasing energy in a healthy way, and it’ll work wonders for your dog when they exercise.

-In fact, even if your dog is older and prefers to lounge his or her day away, protein can help to strengthen tired old muscles.
+Even if your dog is older and prefers to lounge his or her day away, protein can help to strengthen tired old muscles.

 Cheese is also quite fatty though, and although this is often something to avoid in a dog’s diet, many experts and vets suggest cheese as a good way of building up some bulk on a dog who’s been under the weather or suffered a loss of appetite.